Aamir Khan

-He has a large followings especially in India and China, and has been described by Newsweek as "the biggest movie star" in the world.
+He has a large following, especially in India and China, and has been described by Newsweek as "the biggest movie star in the world".
 He has been regularly listed among The 500 Most Influential Muslims of the world.
 He also created and hosted the television talk show Satyamev Jayate.
 His work as a social reformer earned him an appearance on the Time 100 list of most influential people in the world in 2013.

 Early life and background

 Mohammed Aamir Hussain Khan was born on 14 March 1965 in Bombay to Tahir Hussain, a film producer, and Zeenat Hussain.
+He is the second of four siblings; he has a younger brother—Faisal Khan—and two sisters, Farhat and Nikhat Khan.

+His family has roots from Herat in Afghanistan; Khan's paternal grandfather was a schoolteacher from a Pashtun zamindar background while his paternal grandmother was an Arab tracing her roots to Jeddah in Saudi Arabia and a niece of Maulana Abul Kalam Azad.
+Khan has expressed his wish to make a movie about Maulana Azad.
+Najma Heptulla, the 16th Governor of Manipur and the grand-niece of Maulana Azad, is Khan's cousin.

 Several of his relatives were members of the Hindi film industry, including his late paternal uncle, producer-director Nasir Hussain.
-Outside the movie industry, he is also related to Abul Kalam Azad through his grandmother.
-Khan is the eldest of four siblings; he has a brother—Faisal Khan—and two sisters, Farhat and Nikhat Khan.
-His nephew, Imran Khan, is a contemporary Hindi film actor.
-Khan is also the second cousin of six-time Member of Rajya Sabha, former Bharatiya Janata Party vice president and the 16th Governor of Manipur Najma Heptulla, who is the grand-niece of Abul Kalam Azad.
+Nasir's son Mansoor Khan is a director who has cast Aamir in most of his movies while Nasir's grandson through his daughter, Imran Khan, is a former Hindi film actor.
+Through his mother, Khan is a nephew of the Fazli brothers, who have been filmmakers in both India and Pakistan.

 As a child actor, he appeared on screen in two minor roles.
 At the age of eight, he appeared in Yaadon Ki Baaraat (1973), which was the first masala film in Bollywood.
 The following year, he portrayed the younger version of Mahendra Sandhu's character in Madhosh.
 Khan attended J.B.
 Petit School for his pre-primary education, later switching to St. Anne's High School, Bandra, until the eighth grade, and completed his ninth and tenth grades at Bombay Scottish School, Mahim.
 He played tennis in state level championships and became a state-level champion.
 He professed he was "much more into sports than studies".
 He completed his twelfth grade at Mumbai's Narsee Monjee College, and described his childhood as "tough" due to the financial problems his father had, as his film productions were mostly unsuccessful.
 He said, "There would be at least 30 calls a day from creditors calling for their money," and that he was always at risk of being expelled from school for non-payment of fees.